 ☆ Consistency: Eggs are quite hard and a bit rubbery

 ☆ Taste: Fishy

 Chakachan Talay is a speciality from north Phuket and can be enjoyed in restaurants around Mai Khao Beach and Sai Kaew Beach.
 It is very good deep fried but is not easy to find.
 One good place is Thanoon Seafood.

 ☆ Consistency: Very crispy, like a dry shrimp

 ☆ Taste: Light and salty and similar to shrimp with a subtle difference.

 ✎ Which drink?: Riesling or beeeeeer…. lots of it

-Most of them can be found in those occasional village fun fairs. #2 to #6 can be purchased from khun Burm, one of the popular food carts open every evening at Sapan Hin Circle in Phuket Town for the modest some of 20 Baht per small bag, each of which contains more than you need.
+Most of them can be found in those occasional village fun fairs. #2 to #6 can be purchased from Khun Burm, one of the popular food carts open every evening at Sapan Hin Circle in Phuket Town, for the modest sum of 20 Baht per small bag, each of which contains more than you need.